TrainWeb.org Facebook Page

 Map: Ba 42 F 2 Topographic Maps

-This spot, one mile west of Ostend Street, is the site of the ceremonial first stone laid by B&O. During the summer of 1828, Charles Carroll, last living signer of the US Declaration of Independence, turned the first spadeful of dirt to begin the construction of the railroad.
-The original stone has been moved inside the B&O Museum and this marker took its place.
+The original first milestone was moved inside the B&O Museum during the 20th century (the exact year is uncertain) and this marker installed in its place.
 The marker is shrouded to discourage vandalism.
 The inscription reads "Site of the First Stone, Baltimore & Ohio Railroad erected July 4, 1828.
 Marking the 1st mile Baltimore and Ohio Railroad.
 Given by CSX Transportation to the B&O Railroad Museum March 18, 1992."

 First Stone Marker 2